-Directors may be personally exposed to legal liability if they fail to uphold their statutory duties, including to act in good faith and with care, diligence and skill, when overseeing the use of AI in their organisation.
-Ultimately, they will remain liable for any final decision-making, despite using AI tools to reach each decision.
+Directors may be personally exposed to legal liability if they fail to uphold their statutory duties when overseeing the use of AI in their organisation.
+Ultimately, they will remain responsible for any final decision-making, despite using AI tools to reach each decision.